-Eat fresh as is, in salads or on platters.
-Bake whole or add to pies, tarts, crumbles, cakes or muffins.
+Eat fresh, salads or platters.
+Baked whole, pies, tarts, crumbles, sauces, cakes and muffins.

 To prevent discolouration brush cut surfaces with any type of citrus juice.

 Tart or medium acid varieties are best for cooking.
 The sweeter varieties are more suited to eating fresh or in fruit salads and platters.